ibidem/mjolnir-cfs/+Docs/Mjolnir/Introduction.md

 overwritable, customizable, extendable, and discardable.
 If it exists, it exists to be given a purpose, not as a requirement.
-Files, user interaction, execution, request patterns, project structure, are all designed to allow for interpretation of the problem at hand.
+Files, user interaction, execution, request patterns, project structure, are all designed to allow for interpretation in the context of the problem at hand.

-The framework is based on PHP, because PHP facilitates the frameworks technical requirements, via things such as class autoloading, among other features.
+The framework is based on PHP, because PHP facilitates the frameworks technical requirements via class autoloading, among other features.

-The framework is designed around up-to-date PHP.
-At this time PHP 5.4.4 and above is required; using the latest version is highly recommended, and by the frameworks philosophy new (notable and useful) features in the language will be adopted as soon as possible.
+The modules are designed around up to date PHP.
+At this time PHP 5.4.4 and above is required.
+Using the latest version is highly recommended.
+New notable and useful features in the the language will be adopted as soon as possible.

-For understanding how the framework works, and how to use it effectively, it is recommended to continue reading the documentation, starting with the cascading file system module.
-Other modules are all contextual in nature, so after understanding how the module system works feel free to skip to any point of interest to your own projects.

-All documentation is created to be human readable; and is part of the codebase, and the release process.
+All documentation is created to be human readable, is part of the codebase, and integral part of the release process.
 As per the release philosophy a version can not be stable with out complete documentation.
-There are no API docs, since it's usefulness is debatable; to conserve time it is ignored.
+There are no API docs, since its usefulness is debatable; to conserve time it is ignored.
 All code has been written to be readable by itself, various docblock patterns have still been used to the extend that is useful for editor autocompletion and other tooling.
-Even though doc-style comments are almost intentionally omitted the code is still commented extensively; in place of machine language paragraphs and examples are written in plain english and detail.
+Even though doc-style comments are almost intentionally omitted the code is still commented extensively; in place of machine language, paragraphs and examples are written in plain english and detail.

+For understanding how the framework works, and how to use it effectively, it is recommended to start with the cascading file system module; and continue to the base module.
+Other modules are all contextual in nature, so after understanding how the module system works feel free to skip to any point of interest to your own projects.
+Extensive functional examples are provided as often as possible.